thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary.md

 # Motivation {#motivation}

 There is an increase in agent traffic on the Internet.
-Many agents choose to identify their traffic today via IP Address lists and/or unique User-Agents.
-This is often done to demonstrate trust and safety claims, support allowlisting/denylisting the traffic in a granular manor, and enable sites to monitor and rate limit per agent operator.
+Many agents choose to identify their traffic today via lists of IP Addresses and/or unique User-Agents.
+This is often done to demonstrate trust and safety claims, support allow-listing/deny-listing the traffic in a granular manner, and enable sites to monitor and rate limit per agent operator.
 However, these mechanisms have drawbacks:

  1. User-Agent, when used alone, can be spoofed meaning anyone may attempt to